 Standards of Practice

-All nurses in Nova Scotia have standards they must follow to be able to work in the profession.
-These standards set the legal and professional responsibility of nurses and outline what the public should expect from any nurse in any workplace in this province.
+All nurses in Nova Scotia must follow standards of practice to work in the profession.
+These standards define legal and professional responsibilities and outline what the public can expect from any nurse in any workplace.

 • Being responsible and accountable